 DETAILS ABOUT THE 2022 ELECTION

 This year will be the second time that Costa Mesa voters will elect a Mayor.
-It will also be the first time we will elect City Council members to represent the residents by district.
+It will also be the first time we will elect City Council members to represent the residents in Districts 1, 2 and 6.

 How did this happen?

 A short explanation of a complicated issue is that in December 2015, the City of Costa Mesa was threatened with a lawsuit because it was alleged that its at-large voting system violated the California Voting Rights Act.
 As part of settling that lawsuit, the City agreed to place a measure on the November 2016 ballot (Measure EE) that would allow for district-based elections so that the votes of minority voters would not be diluted.
 Although controversial in the manner in which it was written, having the process being rushed, and the way districts were drawn, Measure EE was passed by 65% of the voters.

 What is your voting district?